henrik/qed/README.md

 # Quoted Expression Demonstrator for Elixir

 My first Phoenix app!
-Approaching this in a "first make it work, then maybe learn the proper way" fashion", but any feedback is super welcome.
+Approaching this in a "first make it work, then maybe learn the proper way" fashion, but any feedback is super welcome.

 ## Dev